plantonhq/planton.ai/content/copywriting/2025-12-19-landing-page-revamp-devops-in-a-box-positioning/draft-3.md

 ### Why This Matters: The Vendor Lock-In Problem

-**Most Platforms:**
+**w/ Vendor Lock-In Risk:**
-- Proprietary infrastructure code you can't audit
+- Proprietary infrastructure code
-- Custom workflows you can't replicate
+- Custom workflows
-- Migration costs measured in engineer-months
+- Migration costs in engineer-months
-- "Trust us" security models
+- Closed-source security models

-**Planton:**
+**w/ Planton:**
 - All code public and auditable
 - Standard Terraform/Pulumi workflows
 - Migration costs measured in hours
-- "Verify, then trust" security model
+- Open security model

 **The Promise:**
 Use Planton because it's the best platform for your needs—not because switching is too expensive.